You are currently viewing How to Install MySQL Database on Linux

 > mysql

-Once logged in, we can now proceed and run the database queries.
+Once logged in, we can proceed with running the database queries.

 Create a database and switch to it